Technological fix: Concerns

-Michael and Joyce Huesemann caution against the hubris of large-scale techno-fixes In the book Techno-Fix: Why Technology Won't Save Us Or the Environment they show why negative unintended consequences of science and technology are inherently unavoidable and unpredictable, why counter-technologies or techno-fixes are no lasting solutions, and why modern technology in current context does not promote sustainability but instead collapse.
+Michael and Joyce Huesemann caution against the hubris of large-scale technological fixes.
+In the book Techno-Fix: Why Technology Won't Save Us Or the Environment, they show why the negative unintended consequences of science and technology are inherently unavoidable and unpredictable, why counter-technologies or technological fixes are not lasting solutions, and why modern technology in the current context promotes collapse instead of sustainability.

-Naomi Klein is a prominent opponent of the view that simply technological fixes will solve our problems.
-She explained her concerns in her book This Changes Everything: Capitalism vs. the Climate and states that technical fixes for climate change such as geoengineering bring significant risks as "we simply don't know enough about the Earth system to be able to re-engineer it safely".
-According to her the proposed technique of dimming the rays of the sun with sulphate-spraying helium balloons in order to mimic the cooling effect on the atmosphere of large volcanic eruptions for instance is highly dangerous and such schemes will surely be attempted if abrupt climate change gets seriously under way.
+Naomi Klein is a prominent opponent of the view that simply technological fixes will solve problems.
+She explained her concerns in her book This Changes Everything: Capitalism vs. the Climate and states that technical fixes for climate change, such as geoengineering, bring significant risks, as "we simply don't know enough about the Earth system to be able to re-engineer it safely".
+According to her, the proposed technique of, for instance, dimming the rays of the sun with sulphate-spraying helium balloons (in order to mimic the cooling effect on the atmosphere of large volcanic eruptions) is highly dangerous, and such schemes will surely be attempted if abrupt climate change gets seriously underway.
 Such concerns are explored in their complexity in Elizabeth Kolbert's Under a White Sky.

-Various experts and environmental groups have also come forward with their concerns over views and approaches that look for techno fixes as solutions and warn that those would be "misguided, unjust, profoundly arrogant and endlessly dangerous" approaches as well as over the prospect of a technological 'fix' for global warming, however impractical, causing lessened political pressure for a real solution.
+Various experts and environmental groups have also come forward with their concerns over views and approaches that look for technological fixes as solutions, and warn that those would be "misguided, unjust, profoundly arrogant and endlessly dangerous" approaches as well as over the prospect of a technological 'fix' for global warming, however impractical, causing lessened political pressure for a real solution.